TYPES OF TOOTHBRUSHES - CHOOSE THE BEST BRUSH FOR YOU

 Get a Better Clean with an Electric Toothbrush

 Keep in mind that one of the benefits of the smaller head size on an electric toothbrush is that it is better able to clean each tooth individually and get to the hard-to-reach places of your mouth.
 Many different styles of brush heads are available, from polishing brush heads to brush heads for sensitive teeth.
 There are a number of varying bristle movements powered toothbrushes utilize.
-Oscillating/rotating technology is the only technology independently validated as better than manual brushing in reducing plaque and gingivitis.
+Oscillating/rotating technology is independently validated as better than manual brushing in reducing plaque and gingivitis.
+The Oral-B iO Series features the latest technology when it comes to brushing teeth and protecting your gums.
+The award-winning brush combines powerful, but gentle micro-vibrations with Oral-B’s unique dentist-inspired round brush head for a professional clean feeling.

 Remember that regular replacement of toothbrushes contributes to maintaining a consistently high level of oral hygiene because clinical research shows a new toothbrush can remove up to 30% more plaque than one that's three months old.*